mueni5/my-portfolio/portfolio-app/README.md

-# My-portfolio
+# My-Portfolio
   My portfolio is a showcase of my projects, skills, and personal information.
-It serves as a platform to demonstrate my expertise in web development and highlight my achievements.
+It serves as a platform to demonstrate my expertise in web development.

 ## Features
-  Home Page: Displays my name, profile picture, my contact details and links to my GitHub and LinkedIn profiles.
+  Home Page: Displays my name, profile picture and links to my GitHub and LinkedIn profiles.

   Projects Page: Showcases a collection of my projects with details and links.

   About Page: Provides more information about me.

+  Contact page: Displays my contact information.

 ### Front-end Setup
    To run the front-end of the portfolio, follow these steps: